-- 5.1 Although a strategic risk register is in place, the review of effectiveness has identified a need to update supporting processes for risk management and business continuity across the OPCC and Constabulary.
-The change in governance structure since the end of the Governance Committee requires a revised governance framework to review strategic risk elements.
-The Constabulary has restructured and created a new post of Risk Manager.
-The Risk Manager is reviewing the current arrangements and during 2013/14 will set out a revised process for risk management covering the OPCC and Constabulary. - 5.2 The Police and Crime Commissioner received a letter from the Health and Safety Executive in November 2012 requiring a plan of work to be put in place in relation to maintenance of buildings.
+- 5.1 The review of effectiveness has identified a need to update processes for risk management and business continuity across the OPCC and Constabulary.
+The Force has restructured and created a new post of Risk Manager.
+The Risk Manager is reviewing the current arrangements and during 2013/14 will set out a revised process for risk management. - 5.2 The Police and Crime Commissioner received a letter from the Health and Safety Executive requiring a plan of work to be put in place in relation to maintenance of buildings.
 An action plan is being led by the new joint working estates team.
 A budget of £2.7m is available specifically to address this issue.
-The Constabulary will assist to ensure that the plan is delivered. - 5.3 During 2012/13, the Code of Corporate Governance inherited from the police authority has been updated to reflect changes to titles and roles as there are now separate codes for the Police and Crime Commissioner and the Constabulary.
+The Constabulary will assist to ensure that the plan is delivered. - 5.3 The Joint Audit Committee met for the first time in May 2013.
+Terms of reference were set out at that meeting.
+The Code of Corporate Governance inherited from the police authority has been updated to reflect changes to titles and roles as there are now separate codes for the Police and Crime Commissioner and the Constabulary.
 Both codes will be reviewed for comments by the Joint Audit Committee.
-New guidance is expected to be received regarding the role of the Joint Audit Committee.
-Ongoing learning and development will be delivered for the Joint Audit Committee and the officers supporting the Committee to ensure that the Committee is in a position to fulfil its functions. - 5.4 I propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
-We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review. - 5.5 Overall, the effectiveness of the governance framework remains sound.
+Further training for the Joint Audit Committee will continue to be given in line with the timetable of events. - 5.4 I propose over the coming year to take steps to address the above matters to further enhance our governance arrangements.
+We are satisfied that these steps will address the need for improvements that were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review..

-Signed by:
+Signed by: Chief Constable